uccle-sport/scoreboard-iot/INSTALL.md

 EOF

 echo '[[ -z "${SSH_CONNECTION}" ]] && wayfire' >> ~/.bashrc

+raspi-config #Setup wayland and autologin in console

+reboot

 # The following part is optional, but it is needed to control the relay board
 apt install python3-setuptools